ericbakken/google-apps-script-github/readme.md

 ## ✨ Features

 - **Automated Cloning/Updating:**
-  Uses **clasp** to clone or update your GAS projects based on a CSV file.
+  Uses **clasp** to clone or update your GAS projects based on a CSV file in which you've pasted in your GAS project IDs and plain text project names.

 - **Automatic GitHub Repo Creation:**
   Automatically creates private GitHub repositories (via the GitHub API) using human-friendly names.

 - **AI-Powered README Generation:**
-  Uses OpenAI's GPT-3.5 to generate a beautiful, formatted README only when changes are detected.
+  Uses your OpenAI API key and choice of model to generate a beautiful, formatted README only when changes are detected.
   (The process will also clean up any unwanted formatting produced by the AI.)

 - **Seamless Git Integration:**